Everything You’ve Ever Wanted to Know About Autoflowers!

 - After the seedling emerges from the ground and sprouts the second set of true leaves (the ones with the jagged edges not the ones with the smooth edges which are the cotyledons), feed with 1/4 strength of the recommended rate of week 1.

 - Once the plant has started to develop finger leaves, the dosage can be increased to what is recommended for week 1 of vegetative growth.

 - Like any other type of plant, adjust fertilizer strength based on the plant’s reaction.
 If it has a pale colour, you should add more fertilizer.
-If the leaves begin to curl, you should scale back the amount of additives.
+If the leaves begin to curl or you see signs of tip burn, you should scale back the amount of additives.

 - Once the plants show signs of flowering, immediately switch to the feeding program to week 1 of flowering.